Members & Officers

 I can only reiterate that I am proudly Catholic, proudly Catenian and proud of my Circles and of the Brothers I share fellowship with.

-All the above officers attend Council meetings, which are usually held once a month, presently in the church hall of St. Columba’s in Selsdon.
-It is here that our Circle’s functions are planned, and policy decisions are determined.
+All the above officers attend Council meetings, which are usually held once a month.
+It is during these meetings that our Circle’s functions are planned, and policy decisions are determined.